Service-dominant logic: Axioms and foundational premises

 The core ideas of S-D logic are formulated into foundational premises.
 Vargo and Lusch put forth the original eight foundational premises of S-D logic in the seminal, 2004 article.
 Since then, the foundational premises have gone through modifications and additional premises have been added as S-D logic has been extended and elaborated (Vargo and Lusch, 2006, 2008, 2016).
 Currently, S-D logic has eleven foundational premises (FPs).
 Five of these have been identified the axioms of S-D logic (Vargo and Lusch, 2016), from which the other FPs could be derived.

 The first axiom (FP1) 'Service is the fundamental basis of exchange' is based on the previously introduced definition of service as the application of operant resources (primarily knowledge and skill) for the benefit of another actor.
 S-D logic argues that it is always fundamentally service, rather than goods, per se, that actors exchange as they strive to become better off.
-It is important to emphasize that this 'service' (singular), a process, should not be confused with 'services', (usually plural), usually intended to denote a unit of (intangible) output, which is associated with goods dominant (G-D) logic.
+This 'service' (singular), a process, should not be confused with 'services', (usually plural), usually intended to denote a unit of (intangible) output, which is associated with goods dominant (G-D) logic.
 The first axiom is at the heart of S-D logic, and thus foundational to the other FPs.
 For example, it implies that (1) goods are distribution mechanisms for service provision (FP3) and (2) all economies are service economies (FP5).
 It also follows that money, when it is involved in exchanges, represents rights to future service.
 In other words, money can be viewed as a placeholder for future service and can be understood as a form of indirect service exchange that often masks the fundamental basis of exchange (FP2).

 The second axiom (FP6), 'Value is cocreated by multiple actors, always including the beneficiary', contradicts the traditional worldview, in which firms are seen as the sole creator of value.
 Rather, it suggests that value is something that is always cocreated through the interaction of actors, either directly or indirectly (e.g., through goods).
 This axiom also enables one to see more clearly that the service-oriented view is inherently relational, because value does not arise prior to exchange transaction, but rather following it, in the use of the exchanged resources, in a particular context and in conjunction with resources provided by other service providers.
 This value creation is seen as unfolding, over time, with a consequence of continuing social and economic exchange, implicit contracts, and relational norms.